AUAP/AP2018/README.md

 4. FINAL group project - in the form of a “readme” and a “runme” (software) packaged + in class presentation
 5. Oral exam (Date: to be confirmed)

+!NB: 20 ECTS is equivalent to around 25 hours per week, including lecture and tutorial.
+As such, you are required to spend around 20 hours per week in reading and programming.
+The more you practice everyday, the more you get out of the course.

 ## Other learning support environment:
 1. Weekly 2 hours tutorial session (every Wed - Mandatory)
 2. Weekly 4 hours shut up+code or code study group discussion (every Friday 10.00-14.00- Optional in 5361-144)